cerbos/wit-adapter/README.md

     EOF
 ```
 The build steps are:
-1. build the ePDP as usual but with the `wit-bindgen` crate dependency.
+1. Build the ePDP targeting "wasm32-unknown-unknown" and include the `wit-bindgen` crate dependency.
-2. build a stub for the wall clock `now` function to satisfy the wasm module import.
+2. Build a stub for the wall clock `now` function to satisfy the wasm module import.
 (We can’t yet convert a module import to a component import, which would be the ideal solution)
-3. link the ePDP module with the stub module and create a component with this simple interface:
+3. Link the ePDP module with the stub module and create a component with this simple interface:
 ```wit
 package cerbos-hub:epdp;